briandenicola/eShopOnAKS/docs/infrastructure.md

 ### Flux & GitOps
 * The Flux operater is responsible for managing the deployment of additional components to the AKS cluster.
 * Flux uses kustomize to apply the manifests in the `cluster-config` directory to the AKS cluster.
-* Flux installs Cert-Manager to manage the certificates for the eShop application, Keda's HTTP Scaler, Kured for node reboots, and Kubecost for cost management.
+* Flux installs Cert-Manager to manage the certificates for the eShop application, Keda's HTTP Scaler and Kured for node reboots.
 * Flux also customizes Azure Service Mesh
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>